 Click here for more information on availability and latest prices.

 The Manor.
 This is a great choice if you want to spoil yourself for a decent price.
-Luxurious and elegant boutique hotel, The Manor is located in 77 Friends Colony West, a pleasant neighborhood in New Delhi.
+Luxurious and elegant boutique hotel, The Manor is located in 77 Friends Colony West, a pleasant neighbourhood in New Delhi.
 In this lavish hotel, you will find free WIFI, parking, a delicious restaurant and you will have the chance to pamper yourself with some Ayurvedic massage and treatments.

 Click here for more details and latest prices.